fbattestin/SQL-Server/README.md

 	PROPORCIONAL FILL - UNEVEN FILES
 	O tempdb irá basear o custo ao inserir mais dados no maior arquivo de dados que contem maior número de espaço livre.

+	RECOMENDAÇÃO PARA ARQUIVOS DE DADOS:
+	The best guidance I’ve seen is from a great friend of mine, Bob Ward, who’s the top Escalation Engineer in Microsoft SQL Product Support.
+Figure out the number of logical processor cores you have (e.g. two CPUS, with 4 physical cores each, plus hyperthreading enabled = 2 (cpus) x 4 (cores) x 2 (hyperthreading) = 16 logical cores.
+Then if you have less than 8 logical cores, create the same number of data files as logical cores.
+If you have more than 8 logical cores, create 8 data files and then add more in chunks of 4 if you still see PFS contention.
+Make sure all the tempdb data files are the same size too.
+(This advice is now official Microsoft guidance in KB article 2154845.)

 # WAITSTATS
 WRITELOG Wait